PardhuMadipalli/coding-practice/index.markdown

 - Used when you want to find the closest path in an unweighted graph.
 - We have to use Dijkstra's etc when the graph is weighted.
 - Note that for some problems we may use multi-source BFS, where multiple datapoints can be source.
+- When we are tracing one layer after the other, we may need to store the parent element of the current element.
+For example, in a word ladder problem, we may need to store the parent word to trace the path back.
 ###### Problems examples from [chatGPT](https://chatgpt.com/share/690c6924-c07c-8006-9ef8-3c346bcc2bcf)
 | Category                                           | Example Problem / Use                                                                                                                                                                           |
 | -------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |